snlucas/cpfgen/README.md

 # cpfgen
-Scrape to cpf generator website.
+Scrape to cpf generator website and copy it to clipboard.

 This project uses as base [this page](https://www.4devs.com.br/gerador_de_cpf).
 It just turns it easier to get Brazilian taxpayer registry (CPF).
 Feel free to modify the project!